AndrewCloete/GeyserCClient/DesignQuestions.md

     ETSI M2M compliant.
 The geyser clients in turn will be unaware of the SCL and will only think that it is talking to yet another *ad hoc* M2M solution.

+5. Wakaama client.

+    **First learn C better and understand function pointers.** Then evaluate the Wakaama client and decide whether it is feasible to use it as a client.
+This will include:
+    * Figuring out how to implement the UDP-IP layer on the Atmel
+    * Understanding how the LWM2M protocol works.
+    * Understanding how LWM2M fits into the new oneM2M complaint OM2M platform.

+    The following is still unclear to me about the LWM2M protocol.
+    * How it fits into oneM2M
+    * How DTSL and and security keys work (pre-shared and public keys).
+    * What the objects structure look like and how they are serialized.
+    * How objects get populated with measurement data.

 ### Embedded questions
 * Is XML feasible?
 * We plan on using AT+HTTP commands, which stores all results as files on the modem: